<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 Here's an example of an Instagram photo effectively using white space:

-image 2Here’s another example of using white space to highlight the photo subject:
+image 2Here’s an example of an account that frequently uses white space to highlight the photo subject:

 Today’s smartphone cameras are becoming increasingly savvy.